Philip Craven: President of the International Paralympic Committee

 Craven was elected as the second President of the International Paralympic Committee in 2001.
 He oversaw 8 Paralympic games with his first being Salt Lake City in 2002 and his last being in Rio de Janeiro in 2016.
 Sir Philip became the first President to have the Paralympics games hosted in his home country, with the UK in 2012.

 On 7 August 2016, Sir Philip announced that the International Paralympic Committee would ban Russia from participating in the 2016 Paralympic Games for allegedly violating international doping rules.
 This followed WADA's June 2016 report with accusations of state-sponsored doping in Russia.

 Sir Philip put the blame for the ban on Russia's government, stating that Russia has "catastrophically failed its para athletes," adding, "their medals-over-morals mentality disgusts me."
 Russia's appeal to the CAS against the ban was rejected, a decision that prompted President Vladimir Putin's public accusations against the international bodies responsible for imposing the ban.

 Other activities

 Craven served as Company Secretary at the British Coal Corporation from 1986 up to 1991.

 He is an Ambassador for Peace and Sport, a Monaco-based international organisation, committed to serving peace in the world through sport.

-In the 1991 New Years Honours List he was made a Member of the Order of the British Empire (MBE) by Queen Elizabeth II for services to wheelchair basketball.
-And then in June 2005 in the 2005 Queen's Birthday Honours List Craven was Knighted by the Queen this time for services to Paralympic Sport.
+In the 1991 New Years Honours List he was appointed a Member of the Order of the British Empire (MBE) by Queen Elizabeth II "for services to sport for the disabled."
+In the 2005 Birthday Honours, Craven was Knighted by the Queen for services to Paralympic Sport.

 In 2017, Sir Philip was awarded the Paralympic Order.

 In June 2018, Sir Philip was appointed to the board of directors of the Toyota Motor Corporation.